liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 });
 ```

-> **Warning:** Whenever possible, analyze and use one of the new [JavaScript APIs](#JavaScript) that offer out of the box React components to integrate in your React Applications
+> **Warning:** Whenever possible, analyze and use one of the new [JavaScript APIs](#JavaScript) that offer out-of-the-box React components to integrate in your React Applications

 ## JavaScript